Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Realizing multiphoton Jaynes-Cummings interactions in spin-boson models

 Here, the detuning parameters for the summations belonging to the sets $R$ and $B$ are $\Delta_{j\in R}=+n_j (\tilde{\nu}-\Omega) -\tilde{\omega}$ and $\Delta_{j\in B}=-n_j (\tilde{\nu}-\Omega) -\tilde{\omega}$, respectively.
 The desired multi-photon JCM term can be picked out with an appropriate choice of $\Delta$ in the $R$ set.
 Thus, we finally have the desired Hamiltonian

-This Hamiltonian is precisely the multi-photon generalization of the Jaynes-Cummings model studied in Ref.~\cite{SUKUMAR_pla_1981}.
+This Hamiltonian is precisely the multiphoton generalization of the Jaynes-Cummings model studied in Ref.~\cite{SUKUMAR_pla_1981}.
 Here, the atom makes a transition from the ground\,(excited) state to the excited\,(ground) state by absorbing\,(releasing) $n$-photons.
-In this paper, we study an atom that can undergo such atomic transitions by absorbing or releasing two different bosonic modes.

-Now, to derive a two-mode MPJC Hamiltonian, it is necessary to reorganise the initial environment in a way that preserves two collective coordinates within the expanded system.
-Each of these coordinates subsequently engages with its respective residual environment, as illustrated in Fig.~\ref{Fig_flowchart} (see ~\cite{Puebla_symm_2019} for further details).
+Now, to derive a two-mode MPJC Hamiltonian, it is necessary to reorganize the initial environment in a way that preserves two collective coordinates within the expanded system.
+Each of these coordinates subsequently engages with its respective residual environment, as illustrated in Fig.~\ref{Fig_flowchart} (see~\cite{Puebla_symm_2019} for further details).